Writing Components

 This is enough to get a valid, instantiable component.
 However, this component will do nothing: it does not handle

-any state, and renders null
+any state, and renders null by default.

 Component display name

-is that React cannot infer its display name from the variable it is assigned too,
+One caveat of working with ModularComponent is that React cannot infer its display name from the variable it is assigned to,

 because the actual component is created inside the factory.
 This can make debugging trickier, as stack traces and React Devtools